Boussau/boussau.github.io/tutorials/COME_tutorials/9_RevBayesModelSelection/index.md

 The scripts we use to specify these models are almost identical to those we used in our previous tutorial, [Bayesian phylogenetic inference with GTR](https://boussau.github.io/tutorials/COME_tutorials/8_RevBayesTutorial/).
 The main difference is that we must perform a so-called "power-posterior" analysis instead of a standard MCMC analysis.

-{% subsection Estimating the Marginal Likelihood %}
+{% section Estimating the Marginal Likelihood %}

 We will estimate the marginal likelihood of a given model using a power-posterior algorithm.
 This algorithm is